 About SSL (Secure Sockets Layer)

-SSL is a transparent protocol which requires little interaction from the end user when establishing a secure session.
+SSL is a transparent protocol that requires little interaction from the end-user when establishing a secure session.
 It provides a secure channel between two machines operating over the Internet or an internal network.
 SSL is a security technology for establishing an encrypted link between a web server and a browser.
 The SSL protocol is typically used when a web browser needs to securely connect to a web server over the inherently insecure Internet.
 SSL is already used by millions of websites around the globe and is the industry standard for protecting online transactions.
 To encrypt a site and make a safe SSL connection, it is essential to install a SSL Certificate on the web server.